Séadna Morey

 Séadna Morey (born 9 March 1991) is an Irish hurler who plays as a left corner-back for the Clare senior team.

+Career

 Born in Sixmilebridge, County Clare, Morey first played competitive hurling whilst at school in St. Flannan's College.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Clare minor team, before later lining out with the under-21 side.
 He made his senior debut in the 2012 championship and immediately became a regular member of the starting fifteen.
 A two-time Munster medalist in the minor grade and a three-time All-Ireland medalist in the under-21 grade, in 2013 he won a first All Ireland senior title.

 At club level Morey plays with Sixmilebridge.

 Morey attended NUI Galway and UL.

 Morey withdrew from the Clare hurling squad ahead of the 2021 season.